tipun81/tipun_gui_mod/tipun_gui/Readme_en_US.txt

 -------------------
 5. Version History
 -------------------
+Version v2.1.2
+- reduced the gold icon on the main screen
+- achievements button moved to the right side
+- added the ability to disable the checkmark that marks the last entry in the journal
+- changed the portrait frame in the dialogue window
+- icons for displaying stars in weapon proficiencies are replaced with "+"

 Version v2.1.1
 - Fixed bug with Achievements.
 Messages about some completed Achievements appeared constantly due to exceeding the length of the name of the generated variables.